 If competition racing or paddling as fast as you can from point to point is your idea of fun then a dedicated racing paddle board is what you need.
 Racing SUP's can be split into flat water and downwind style boards.The majority of Racing SUP's on the market today have some sort of displacement hull from the nose of the board, meaning that they slice through flat or choppy water like a boats hull and offer great glide to the user.
 Race or distance Touring boards usually come with single fin configurations lessening drag and enabling the paddler to pick fins for racing or recreational tour paddling (usually bigger)

 Racing SUP boards made for flat and glassy conditions can be narrow making them very fast but possibly too tippy and unstable for a beginner paddler.
 Therefore manufacturers usually have the same model in different widths making the board more stable for paddlers not too fussed about speed versus stability.

-  What you will find with Racing stand up paddle boards is that their increased length will usually mean increased weight unless they are manufatured in carbon.
+What you will find with Racing stand up paddle boards is that their increased length will usually mean increased weight unless they are manufactured in carbon.

-  Boards made from carbon mean a lighter, stiffer construction making them more dynamic in any paddling disipline , but mainly racing.
+Boards made from carbon mean a lighter, stiffer construction making them more dynamic in any paddling discipline , but mainly racing.

-  There is a element to racing called 'down winders' meaning you paddle with the wind blowing in your back taking you downwind of your starting point.
-This is usually done on longer boards of 14 foot plus length , these boards are long and fast, and enough speed can be gained to catch ocean running swell with the wind behind you , and 'glides' of 50 -100metres are not uncommon in the best conditions, therefore another cross-over is created with SURF SUP.
+There is an element to racing called 'down winding' meaning you paddle with the wind blowing in your back taking you downwind of your starting point.
+This is usually done on longer boards of 14 foot plus length , these boards are long and fast, and enough speed can be gained to catch ocean running swell with the wind behind you , and 'glides' of 50 -100metres are not uncommon in the best conditions, therefore another crossover is created with SURF SUP.